caendesilva/dev-tips/_posts/use-hydephp-to-create-amazing-static-sites.md

 - Deployments are near instant and happen automatically on each commit.
 - I can focus on the content, instead of spending a lot of time on the markup
 - Site is incredibly fast and secure, and costs absolutly nothing to host.
+- Fully version controlled using Git, with collaborative GitHub editing using pull requests

 See the source code at https://github.com/caendesilva/dev-tips